 Research and Development Expense.
 Research and development expense increased by \$8.0 million, or 98%, to \$16.2 million for the year ended December 31, 2002, from \$8.2 million for 2001.
-The increase resulted principally from \$1.8 million in costs attributable to a program to screen several of our preclinical candidates to ascertain those to advance into clinical trials, increased spending of \$1.7 million to fund our portion of the costs of third-party services in connection with the TC-2403 program for ulcerative colitis, and \$1.0 million for preclinical studies, toxicology and regulatory expenses directed towards advancing TC-1734 into clinical trials.
+The increase resulted principally from \$1.8 million in costs attributable to a program to screen several of our preclinical candidates to ascertain those to advance into clinical trials, increased spending of \$1.7 million to fund third-party services in connection with a clinical development program that we are no longer pursuing, and \$1.0 million for preclinical studies, toxicology and regulatory expenses directed towards advancing ispronicline into clinical trials.
 We also incurred increased salary and benefits costs as we expanded our product development capabilities with the hiring of experienced key personnel.
 In addition, we incurred increased infrastructure costs in connection with our relocation in March 2002 to a new leased facility which includes expanded lab and research space.
 This also resulted in higher depreciation charges associated with the new equipment and furnishings that we acquired.